 Your doctor will prescribe the correct Vraylar dosage for you based on your condition.
 You should always take the Vraylar dosage recommended by your doctor.

 The following chart summarizes Vraylar’s dosages.
-Your doctor will determine the dosage that’s best for you.

 |Condition||Starting dosage||Typical dosage range||Maximum dosage|